2025 Capital Gains Tax Brackets Explained: What OBBBA Changes Mean for Your Investments

 01/20/2026

-2025 capital gains tax reform OBBBA bill acting as a bridge over chaotic tax filing paperwork
+2025 capital gains tax brackets under OBBBA shown as a bridge over tax filing paperwork

 Date: 1/20/2026

-The One Big Beautiful Bill Act (OBBBA), signed into law on July 4, 2025, has fundamentally rewritten the rules for the 2025 tax season.
-While its primary goal was to prevent a “tax cliff” by making the 2017 tax rates permanent, it also introduced a suite of new “above-the-line” deductions.
-These perks are available to everyone, regardless of whether you take the standard deduction or itemize your expenses on Schedule A.
+The One Big Beautiful Bill Act (OBBBA), signed into law on July 4, 2025, rewrites the rules for this year’s tax season.
+Congress designed it to prevent a “tax cliff” by making the 2017 tax rates permanent.
+Along the way, lawmakers tucked in a batch of new “above-the-line” deductions available to everyone, whether you take the standard deduction or itemize on Schedule A.

 New Income Perks for 2025